roc-streaming/roc-toolkit/docs/sphinx/portability/cross_compiling.rst

     # build Roc
     $ cd "${ROC_DIR}"
-    $ scons --host=aarch64-linux-gnu --build-3rdparty=uv,openfec,sox,cpputest
+    $ scons --host=aarch64-linux-gnu --build-3rdparty=all

 Debian and Ubuntu toolchains
 ============================

 Debian and Ubuntu provide packaged toolchains as well, described on the `CrossToolchains <https://wiki.debian.org/CrossToolchains>`_ page on Debian wiki.

-The ``arm-linux-gnueabihf`` toolchain may be used to cross-compile binaries for ARMv7.
-However note that the resulting binary will require recent Glibc and probably won't run on Raspbian versions which don't have one.
+The ``arm-linux-gnueabihf`` toolchain can be used with ARMv7 boards.
+However note that the resulting binaries will require recent Glibc and, for instance, won't run on Raspbian versions which have more outdated one.

 Here is how you can build Roc with this toolchain on Ubuntu: